JULY

 On hot days damping down the greenhouse floor helps reduce the temperature and increases humidity, encouraging plant growth and mitigating against red spider mite that prefers it hot & dry and is otherwise very difficult to control.

-Divide clumps of bearded iris,
+Divide clumps of bearded iris,Click for RHS video

 For varieties that flower only once, the spent blooms can be left to develop into hips.

-Make sure indoor plants have enough shade and ventilation to prevent scorch damage and water them adequately.
-Many benefit from being placed outside for the summer – this also lessens some pest and disease problems, such as red spider mite and scale insects.
+Many benefit from being placed outside for the summer, which also lessens some pest and disease problems, such as red spider mite and scale insects.

 These patches can be in-filled with gritty compost, to encourage re-growth.